Musicians who oppose Donald Trump's use of their music: Luciano Pavarotti

-Family members of Italian opera singer Luciano Pavarotti protested the use of his recording of "Nessun Dorma" at Trump's rallies (which ends with the chant "I will win".)
+Family members of Italian opera singer Luciano Pavarotti protested the use of his recording of "Nessun Dorma" (which ends with the line "Vincerò!
+Vincerò!" – "I will win!
+I will win!") at Trump's rallies.
 Pavarotti's widow and three daughters objected, stating that Trump's views on immigration were incompatible with Pavarotti's efforts as United Nations Messenger of Peace, which had raised large amounts of money for the support of immigrants and refugees.

+MGMT

+In October 2025, MGMT posted on Instagram that they were aware of their song "Little Dark Age" being used in an ICE recruiting video posted by the Department of Homeland Security.
+The video was later taken down after the band filed a request under the DMCA.

 Neil Young

 Neil Young has indicated multiple times that he does not approve of the use of his song "Rockin' in the Free World" at Trump rallies, which has been done since 2015.
 Young conceded he had no legal grounds to oppose the song's use, but in 2020 he wrote a scathing open letter directed at Trump that stated: "Every time 'Rockin’ in the Free World' or one of my songs is played at your rallies, I hope you hear my voice.
 Remember it is the voice of a tax-paying U.S. citizen who does not support you.
 Me."
-He later objected to the use of the song in Trump's speech at Mount Rushmore on the Fourth of July of the same year.
+He later objected to the use of the song in Trump's speech at Mount Rushmore on the Fourth of July the same year.
+In August 2020, Young sued Trump for copyright infringement in the U.S. District Court for the Southern District of New York, but had the case voluntarily dismissed in December 2020.
+Business Insider later stated that the suit was "quietly settled for an undisclosed sum four months after it was filed."